lucidlayer/traceform/README.md

 To integrate Traceform into your own React development workflow, follow these steps:

 1.  **Install the VS Code Extension:**
-    *   Find and install the "Traceform" extension from the VS Code Marketplace (if published) or follow the build/install instructions in the [VS Code Extension README](./traceform/vscode-extension/README.md).
+    *   Install the "Traceform" extension from the VS Code Marketplace https://marketplace.visualstudio.com/items?itemName=LucidLayer.traceform-vscode
-    *   This extension provides the "Find Component in UI" command and manages communication.

 2.  **Add the Babel Plugin:**
     *   Install the plugin as a development dependency in your project: